-Prairieville Family Hospital accepts private insurance plans such as Aetna, Humana, United Health, Cigna, and BlueCross/BlueShield.
-We also accept out-of-pocket payment in the form of cash, checks or credit cards.
+Prairieville Family Hospital (PFH) accepts all major private insurance plans such as Aetna, Humana, United Health, Cigna and BlueCross/BlueShield.
+We also accept out-of-pocket (self-pay) payment in the form of cash, checks or major credit cards.
 Your ER co-pay will be collected at the time of your visit.
 We will then bill your insurance company for the policy’s emergency room benefits.
 There will be two different claims mailed to your insurance company: the facility bill and the physician bill.
-If you have any questions concerning your bill please contact us.
+If you have any questions concerning your bill, please contact us.

 PFH understands that insurance and medical billing is a confusing and overwhelming process for all of us.
 The system inherently limits access to accurate information about the costs and reimbursements associated with medical treatment.

 Recent legislation to bring transparency to billing for healthcare services has finally been enacted.
 This will provide our community the opportunity to make informed decisions about costs when seeking healthcare services.
 Hospitals and doctors will have a better understanding of the insurance company’s average reimbursement for healthcare services in our market.
 Patients will finally have visibility to the pricing of the healthcare services that are provided.

 PFH will continue to provide the most competitive prices in the market.
 These industry changes will confirm that our current business practices have resulted in patients paying much less out of pocket for healthcare services at PFH than at any other hospital in the region.
 We are thankful that this new legislation will bring transparency and accountability to the insurance billing process.
 We are in the process of updating our charge master based on these new regulatory requirements.